captainbrosset/devtools-tips/README.md

 # DevTools Tips

-A collection of useful, cross-browser, tips and tricks to get more comfortable with using DevTools.
+A collection of useful, cross-browser, tips and tricks to get more comfortable and productive with using DevTools.

 ## TODO